cloudcreate-dk/essentials-components/README.md

   cluster can subscribe.
 - `subscribeToAggregateEventsAsynchronously` - same as above, just without using the `FencedLockManager` to coordinate subscribers in a cluster

-### Subscribe synchronously

-Synchronous subscription allows you to receive and react to Events published within the active Transaction/`UnitOfWork` that's involved in `appending` the events to the `EventStream`
-This can be useful for certain transactional views/projections where you require transactional consistency (e.g. assigning a sequential customer number, etc.):

-- `subscribeToAggregateEventsInTransaction`

 Example using `exclusivelySubscribeToAggregateEventsAsynchronously`:

 ```